Raghunathganj High School (10+2)

-Raghunathganj High School (10+2) is a high school situated at Raghunathganj, Murshidabad in the Indian state of West Bengal.
+Raghunathganj High School (10+2) is a high school situated at Raghunathganj, Murshidabad in the India state of West Bengal.

 About School

 The school was established in 1949.
 It offers secondary and higher secondary courses in arts and sciences.
 Raghunathganj High School (H.S.) is a government sponsored school.
 Up to class X, the school is for the boys only and the Higher Secondary section is for both boys and girls.
 The school is situated at a prime location of Raghunathganj town, under the Jangipur Sub-Division of Murshidabad district.